-- Advocacy advice and advocacy information to individuals - Advocacy development for family members of a person with disability - Systemic Advocacy
+- · Advocacy advice and advocacy information to individuals - Advocacy development for family members of a person with disability - Systemic Advocacy

-Family Advocacy appreciate the opportunity to provide a submission about the Australian Government response to the Royal Commission into Violence, Abuse, Neglect and Exploitation (hereinafter the DRC).
+Family Advocacy appreciate the opportunity to provide a submission about the NSW Government Response to the Disability Royal Commission (DRC) final report.
 Family Advocacy stood alongside people with disability and their families throughout the Disability Royal Commission, supporting them to share their experiences and provided systemic policy submissions on various topics, calling for genuine reform.